rerdavies/pipedal/README.md

 If you are using Rasbian, make sure to upgrade to the latest version, because versions of the Linux kernel later than 5.10 provide important bug fixes for USB audio devices.

-An RT_PREEMPT kernel does provide slightly better latency; but modern PREEMPT kernels provide enough real-time support to run PiPedal without problems.
+## Choosing a USB Audio Adapter

-You will also need either an external USB audio adapter, or an internal Raspberry Pi audio hat that provides both audio input and output.
-Note that the qualitty of the audio adapter dramatically affects the quality of the guitar effects, since amp models are particularly sensitive noise.
-For best results, you should choose a 24-bit audio adapter that provides at leat 100db (A-weighted) signal-to-noise ratio.
-I personally use and recommend the Motu M2 USB audio adapter, and do not recommend several cheaper USB audio adapters that sell for less than US$70.
+The qualitty of the audio adapter dramatically affects the quality of the guitar effects.
+Amp models are particularly sensitive to poor signal-to-noise ratios, because overdrive effects boost the level of noise more than the level of the actual signal.
+For best results, you should choose a 24-bit audio adapter that provides at leat 105db (A-weighted) signal-to-noise ratio.
+I personally use and recommend the Motu M2 USB audio adapter, although there are plenty of other pro-quality audio adapters that will work as well.
+I would urge you to avoid cheaper USB audio adapters that sell for less than US$70, which will almost certainly not provide input signals of sufficient quality.

+Ideally, you want a USB adatper that provides an input volume knob.
+For best results, you want the input signal to be as high as possible without clipping.
+(Clipped input signals sound horrible).
+USB audio adapters withouth volume knobs usually do provide internal input volume controls, which have to be set using custom software.
+PiPedal does not currently allow you to set the internal trim levels of USB audio adapters.
+By default, these adapters will expect line level-signals.
+But instrument levels are about 40db quieter than line-level signals; so you will not get good results if you don't adjust the input signal trim levels of your audio adapter.

+Pay close attention to the input VU meter of the first effect in your guitar effect chain.
+That will indicate the signal level coming into the USB adapter.
+Ideally, you want the value peaking solidly in the yellow range of the VU meter, and NEVER going red.

+Again, the MOTU M2 excels in this regard.
+It provides large, volume knobs for input and output, along with very readable VU meters which indicate both input and output signal levels.

 ## Latency